Albion Jeune

 • Albion Jeune is pleased to present Shirin Neshat (b.
 1957, Iran) and Sarah Brahim (b.1992, Riyadh) in Cartographies of Presence....

 Albion Jeune is pleased to present Shirin Neshat (b.
 1957, Iran) and Sarah Brahim (b.1992, Riyadh) in Cartographies of Presence.
 The exhibition is a dialogue between two visionary artists, whose practices traverse performance, film, photography, and poetry to explore the intersection of the personal and political.
 Although rooted in different geographies and generations, Brahim and Neshat’s practices converge in their exploration of the body—not merely as a vessel, but as a language of memory, ritual, and defiance.
-Showcasing one of Neshat’s most iconic films, Passage (2001), alongside Brahim’s newly commissioned film and photography, In Search of an Honest Map (2025), the presentation focuses on how the language of the body and ritual can be used to voice metamorphosis, the unseen form, and the politics of belonging.
+Showcasing one of Neshat’s most iconic films, Passage (2001), alongside Brahim’s newly commissioned film and photography, In Search of an Honest Map (2025) and There Will Come Soft Rains (2025), the presentation focuses on how the language of the body and ritual can be used to voice metamorphosis, the unseen form, and the politics of belonging.

-• Neshat, a figurehead of Islamic art and winner of the 1999 Golden Lion Award, left Iran to study art in Los Angeles in 1974, just prior to the Iran Islamic Revolution, and did not return until 1990.
+• Neshat, winner of the 1999 Golden Lion Award, left Iran to study art in Los Angeles in 1974, just prior to the Iran Islamic Revolution, and did not return until 1990.
 Neshat confronts the external gaze—her subjects navigating the contradictions of visibility and silence, often bearing calligraphy as both burden and voice.
 By contrast, Brahim’s choreographic vocabulary is informed by phenomenological thought and ritual practice.
 Her work suggests the possibility of internal transformation through presence and repetition.
 In bringing their practices into conversation, this exhibition reflects on the physical and spiritual power of the woman in Islamic culture.
-By questioning sexual politics and belonging, the artist’s reveal something of the collective condition, its rituals, conflicts, and emotions.
+By questioning sexual politics and belonging, the artists reveal something of the collective condition, its rituals, conflicts, and emotions.
 Both artists use the body as a site of resistance, not in loud confrontation, but in sustained, poetic expression that bridges solitude and solidarity.
 The body is presented as both archive and altar, its movement a form of prayer, protest, and healing.

 • Both visually compelling works explore the culture of Islam, particularly with regard to the condition of women and their inherent power.
 In the three-part narrative of Passage, a group of men carry a body wrapped in white cloth across a beach; in the distance, a group of women veiled in black chadors dig a grave with their hands, while a child arranges a circle of stones.
 These minimal, enigmatic scenes, set to a haunting score by Philip Glass, were filmed in the Moroccan coastal town of Essaouira.
 The location, where Neshat has worked before, is similar in character to the landscape of her native Iran; a place the artist is increasingly uneasy about returning.
 Passage reveals the powerful relationship between people and place; showcasing collective mourning, suffering, and tradition attached to certain psychogeographies.